sukrit1234/OpenGL_PongGame/README.md

  + Use CCD collision check for Ball for much more quality physics.
  + Add sound effect , texture instead of solid color
  + Rework design pattern that make new collectable type easier and more flexible.
+ + Fine tune for collectable spawn location more equal sparse.